-Our retreat will be hosted by Mark and Holly, a couple who relocated to Tambor five years ago and who are dedicated to calling in positive energy to their land.
-Simple and peaceful single or double rooms are adorned with murals and equipped with AC and hot showers.
+Our retreat will be hosted by Mark and Holly, an American couple who relocated to Tambor five years ago and who are dedicated to calling positive energy into their land.
+Simple single or double rooms are adorned with murals and equipped with AC and hot showers.
 Also on the premises is an open air dining area, a fire pit, a screened in yoga studio, and a tropical meadow.
-Walk five minutes through the meadow to Playa Tambor—a beautiful white sand beach with calm ocean waters, perfect for swimming any time of day.
+Walk five minutes through the meadow to Playa Tambor—a beautiful beach with calm ocean waters, perfect for swimming any time of day.

 You will be fed with three healthy meals a day, all lovingly prepared by Wendy’s daughter Tara Elliott.
 Tara is gluten free and an amazing cook.
 Her meals are fresh, primarily veggie and accented by animal proteins.
 Meals will be customized to accommodate known dietary restrictions.

 Rates for the retreat include all sessions led by Wendy, accommodation in single or double occupancy rooms, and all meals except dinner on Friday and Saturday evenings, when you will have time to explore local dining options.
 Accommodation rates based on availability.

 - Single Occupancy with AC-$1575

 - Single Occupancy no AC-$1505